ufs-community/ufs-weather-model/doc/UsersGuide/source/AquaPlanet.rst

    cd fix/
    ./link_fixdirs.sh emc <platform>

-Since orography files need to be edited, remove the link and copy the files:
+Since orography files need to be edited, remove the link and copy the files.
+The fix file locations for different platforms are listed in ``link_fixdirs.sh``.
+For example, on Ursa, users would run:

 .. code-block:: console